Trantorian1/rust-mq/README.md

 is used to fuzz hundreds of thousands of concurrent execution pathways and drop calls and [`proptest`] is used to test the system under hundreds of thousands of different send, recv and drop transitions.
 On top of this, known edge cases are tested manually to avoid regressions.

+Each test is also run against [`miri`] to ensure we are not relying on any undefined behavior.

 While this helps ensure a reasonable level of confidence in the system, this is by no means an exaustive search as some concurrent execution tests had to be bounded in their exploration of